lammps/lammps/doc/src/compute_count_type.rst

 {atom}, the vector length is the number of atom types.
 If the mode is {bond}, the vector length is the number of bond types.

-If the mode is {bond} this compute also calculates a global scalar which counts the number of broken bonds.
+If the mode is {bond} this compute also calculates a global scalar which is the number of broken bonds.

 These values can be used by any command that uses global scalar or vector values from a compute as input.
 See the :doc:`Howto output